SkylineCommunications/Skyline-DataMiner-Deploy-Action/README.md

 ### `artifact-id`

 The Id of the private artifact that has been deployed.
-This is only filled in for stages `'BuildAndPublish'` and `'All'`.
+This is only filled in for stages `'Upload'` and `'All'`.

 ## Example usage